garylirocks/quickrefs/azure-arm-template.markdown

 ## Update resource

 - You need to set all the existing properties of the resource in the template, not just the properties you want to update.
 See https://learn.microsoft.com/en-us/azure/architecture/guide/azure-resource-manager/advanced-templates/update-resource
+- Some fields could not be changed, eg. you can't change an existing storage account from "Standard" type to "Premium", the deployment would not pass Preflight validation.
-- Seems like you can also use `"mode": "Incremental"` in the `properties` part (See the deployment in this Azure Policy https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=policy#enable-container-insights)
+- It's possible to just update specified properties, you can use `"mode": "Incremental"` in the `properties` block (See the deployment in [this Azure Policy](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=policy#enable-container-insights)), the new properties are merged to existing properties, in the following example:
+  - `name`, `type`, `location`, `apiVersion` are required
+  - `tags` is optional, if specified, it will overwrite existing tags
+  - `properties.a`, `properties.b.sub_a` will be updated, other properties will remain unchanged, including any other sub-properties of `properties.b`

   ```json
   ...